DSST / Computing and Information Technology

 Explanation: Here is why you need to know the software development life cycle well.
 Prototyping is done at the design stage (which is after the analysis stage), where you build a limited working model of your system for quick testing and evaluation.

-Correct Answer: A. Public-domain software
+Correct Answer: B. Public-domain software

 Explanation: This is an easy one.
 Public-domain software is the type of software that is not copyrighted because they have been donated to the public by their creators.
 You can use them however you want without fear of legal prosecution.
 The three others are copyrighted.
 However, commercial software is paid software while freeware is available for free; and, of course, pirated software is software that should have been paid for and was obtained illegally.

-Correct Answer: B. Relational database
+Correct Answer: D. Relational database

 Explanation: Is this one tricky?
 You just need to grasp your database concepts well!
 To connect data from different files in a relational database, a common data element, called a key, is used.
 In hierarchical databases, records are organized as parents and children, with only links between the parent and its children.
 Network databases are similar, with the exception that children records can have more than one parent record.
 Object-oriented databases are a bit more advanced: they store data as objects instead of records in tables and are based on the concept of object-oriented programming.